qubist/pupa/README.md

 ## Contributing

 PRs aren't currently accepted, as the project is too new.
-If you'd like to enter into closer collaboration with me on Pupa, feel free to send me an email.
+If you'd like to enter into closer collaboration with me on Pupate, feel free to send me an email.
 If you have an idea or problem, feel free to make an issue or PR, but be prepared for it to be moved past for now.

 ## License